rossmann-engineering/EasyModbusTCP.NET/EasySecureModbus_Demo/README.md

 ModbusSecureClient modbusClient = new ModbusSecureClient("127.0.0.1", 802, "..\\..\\certs2\\client.pfx", args[0], true);
 ```

-Such a certificate must be issued by signed by a Trusted Third Part (TTP) and validated during the TLS handshake in order for the server to verify it..
+Such a certificate must be issued by signed by a Trusted Third Part (TTP) and validated during the TLS handshake in order for the server to verify it.

 If the server does not require authenticate of the client, the communication can be initiated as before.